French Imperial Army (1804–1815)

+The French Imperial Army (Armée Impériale) was the military force commanded by Napoleon Bonaparte during the Napoleonic Wars (1803–1815).
+Renowned for its organization, discipline, and innovative tactics, it was considered one of the most formidable armies of its time.
+The French Imperial Army was a highly diverse force, incorporating troops not only from France but also from allied and conquered territories across Europe.
+Its strength lay in its ability to adapt to different terrains and strategies, as well as its reliance on centralized command under Napoleon.

 History

-The beginnings of the Imperial Army were seeded in the Reorganisation of the French Army in 1803, which helped pave the way for the well-known French-style army organisation.
+The beginnings of the Imperial Army were seeded in the reorganisation of the French Army in 1803, which helped pave the way for the well-known French-style army organisation.
 Under this reorganisation, the old-style military district system was reorganised so that it included the new departments.
-These districts were known as 'Military Divisions', or Division Militaires, which were tasked with local administration of garrisons, recruitment, and providing National Guard and local forces for invasion.
+These districts were known as 'Military Divisions', or divisions militaires, which were tasked with local administration of garrisons, recruitment, and providing National Guard and local forces for invasion.

 The Imperial Army was divided into three separate types of commands: the largest was the Grande Armée, and its equivalent 'Field Armies', the next smallest were the Corps of Observation which were tasked with overseeing regions with strategic importance and providing rearguards where necessary, the next smallest was the 'Field Corps' which provided the actual fighting potential with the Field Armies, and finally, the Military Districts, as previously described.

 In 1814, following the Abdication of Napoleon, the army was quickly redesignated as the Royal Army (Armée Royale), and the structure (for the most part) remained, though with regimental name changes and slight uniform changes.
 After the Return of Napoleon in 1815, almost the entirety of the army (with the exception of some of the Royal Guard (formerly Napoleon's Imperial Guard)) went over to his side along with the majority of its staff.
 Though the 1815 campaign was a disaster for France, it is still seen by many military historians as a success, as France was able to form several field armies and win multiple battles, with almost no preparation whatsoever.

-After Napoleon's second abdication, some elements of the army refused to give up, including the Armée d'Oest fighting an insurrection in the Vendée, the Corps of Observation of the Alpes, and the Imperial Guard (including the Minister of War, Maréchal Louis-Nicolas Davout, who retired westward to join the hastily formed Armée de la Loire.
-However, following the end of the War of the Seventh Coalition, the remainder of the Armée de Loire was disbanded along with any troops of the Army.
+After Napoleon's second abdication, some elements of the army refused to give up, including the Armée de l'Ouest fighting an insurrection in the Vendée, the Corps of Observation of the Alpes, and the Imperial Guard (including the Minister of War, Maréchal Louis-Nicolas Davout, who retired westward to join the hastily formed Armée de la Loire.
+However, following the end of the Hundred Days, the remainder of the Armée de la Loire was disbanded along with any troops of the Army.
 The only remaining elements were the board of directors and those soldiers who had no families and were too old to leave.
-Part of King Louis XVIII's plan to remove the imperial stain was to completely reconstitute the army on a new regional basis and destroy the imperialist esprit-de-corps.
-This marked the effective disbandment of the Imperial Army.
+Part of King Louis XVIII's plan to remove the imperial stain was to completely reconstitute the army on a new regional basis and destroy the imperialist esprit-de-corps.This marked the effective disbandment of the Imperial Army.

-Method of Conscription

-The French "Levée en masse" method of conscription brought around 2,300,000 French men into the Army between the period of 1804 and 1813.
-To give an estimate of how much of the population this was, modern estimates range from 7 to 8% of the military age, while the First World War used around 20 to 21% of the entire population.